 This post may contain affiliate links.
 This blog generates income via ads.

-This Grilled Venison Philly Cheesesteak is a delicious venison recipe made with melt-in-your-mouth slices of venison tenderloin, caramelized onions and peppers, and creamy provolone cheese.
+This Venison Philly Cheesesteak is a delicious venison recipe made with melt-in-your-mouth slices of venison, caramelized onions and peppers, and creamy provolone cheese.
 All in one hand-held sandwich!
 What more could you ask for?

-This post is sponsored by Oklahoma Joe’s®.
+This post was sponsored by Oklahoma Joe’s ®.
 Thank you for continuing to support the brands who help make Midwest Nice a place for good people to find good food.

 I love finding new ways to enjoy venison tenderloin.
 While I’m a sucker for classic grilled venison tenderloin and pan seared venison tenderloin with garlic herb butter is one of my most favorite recipes ever, sometimes you just need something different.